· Updated June 16, 2026

 • Clean, dark UI — large text with high contrast that's easy to read from across the gym, even in low light

-5 Best No-Subscription Interval Timer Apps for iPhone
+5 Best Free Interval Timer Apps for iPhone (No Subscription)

 We tested dozens of timer apps to find the ones that respect your wallet.
 Here are the five best options for iPhone users who want to avoid subscriptions.